widaborz/webjive-suite/docs/src/index.rst

 Development of the OSO-UI applications
 --------------------------------------

-The development of the OSO-UI webjive application suite is a collaberation between software developers at the Max IV  Laboratory in Lund  and the SKA OSO-UI team.
+The development of the OSO-UI webjive application suite is a collaboration between software developers at the Max IV  Laboratory in Lund  and the SKA Buttons team.

 Any development work on the webjive suite follows an agreed :doc:`./contribution`